What's New in Pyscript 2023.05.1

 As a brand-new plugin method that's been much requested on Community Discord and in the GitHub Discussions, we're excited to be releasing these.
 If there are extra parameters, features, or questions about these new methods, please let the team know!.

-All Plugin Methods are awaited
+All Plugin Methods are await

 In previous version of PyScript, plugin methods (both JavaScript and Python) were executed sequentially one after another, in the order the Plugins were originally added.
-As of this release, all JS plugins are executed at once via Promise.all([collect of js method for this plugin]), followed by all the Python plugin methods via Promise.all([collection of Py method for this plugin]) (#1467)
+As of this release, all JS plugins are executed at once via Promise.all([collect of js method for this plugin])

 This shouldn't have too much impact on the functionality of plugins themselves, we think - but the team will be interested to hear whether anyone was indeed relying on plugins executing in a specific order.
 That wasn't a guaranteed feature of the interface, but having a deterministic execution order API for plugins is something we've bandied about a bit - if that would be useful, we'd love to hear about it.